ShindeMona/Flask-Application/README.md

 # " Flask-Application "
-## TheFollowing are dependancies need to install in your machine.So use below command
+## TheFollowing are dependancies need to install in your machine.So use below commands

 ### sudo apt-get install python3-virtualenv
 ### virtualenv --version